 Creating a press release for a brand-new website design might seem like a good idea, but you shouldn’t redesign a website just for the sake of having news to talk about.
 A website redesign is only big news if it provides something new and worthwhile to its users.

 Redesigning is a big decision, and you need to weigh your reasons and options carefully before going through with it.
-Contact us if you’re interested in developing a new design for your website.
+Contact us if you’re interested in website design services for your website.